-For more information on cattle health requirements, call the Indiana State Board of Animal Health at (317) 544-2400 or visit BOAH's website at: www.in.gov/boah/species-information/cattle-sheep-and-other-ruminants/cattle-dairy-and-beef/
+For more information on cattle health requirements, call the Indiana State Board of Animal Health at (317) 544-2400 or visit BOAH's website at: www.in.gov/boah/species- information/cattle-sheep-and-other-ruminants/cattle-dairy-and-beef/

-- 2. Identification (ONE of the following) - a.
+- 1. SEE GENERAL REQUIREMENTS FOR ALL SPECIES - 2.
+Identification (ONE of the following) - a.
 840 tags - May or may not be an RFID (radio frequency device) - 15 digits, beginning with "840," with US shield - b.
 NUES (brite) tags - National Uniform Ear Tagging System - Steel or plastic acceptable, with US shield - c.
 Official USDA Program tags - Orange calfhood vaccination tags, with US shield - 3.
 Testing - a.
-Cattle located within Indiana do not need a brucellosis test or a tuberculosis test for exhibition in Indiana. - b.
-Cattle located outside of Indiana do not need a brucellosis test or a tuberculosis test for exhibition in Indiana as long as the state of origin is classified as brucellosis free AND tuberculosis free by the USDA. - Cattle from states that are NOT designated as free by the USDA must meet additional requirements for entry into Indiana.
+Cattle that originate within Indiana do not need a brucellosis test or a tuberculosis test for exhibition in Indiana. - b.
+Cattle that originate outside of Indiana do not need a brucellosis test or a tuberculosis test for exhibition in Indiana as long as the state of origin is classified as brucellosis free AND tuberculosis free by the USDA. - Cattle from states that are NOT designated as free by the USDA must meet additional requirements for entry into Indiana.
 Contact the Indiana State Board of Animal Health for specific information.